PatrickMartinsDev/gerenciador-ordens-servico/README.md

 # Gerenciador de Ordens de Serviço

-The deployed page can be reached at clicking [here](https://gerenciador-ordens-servico-347d7ff3d89b.herokuapp.com/)
+The deployed page can be reached clicking [here](https://gerenciador-ordens-servico-347d7ff3d89b.herokuapp.com/)

 *This project requires that you already have installed in your machine the latest versions of Python and Node.js*